WebAssembly/spec/proposals/reference-types/Overview.md

 * Introduce `anyref`, `funcref`, and `nullref` as a new class of *reference types*.
   - `reftype ::= anyref | funcref | nullref`
-  - `nullref` is merely an internal type and is neither expressible in the binary format, nor the text format, nor the JS API.
-  - Question: should it be?

 * Value types (of locals, globals, function parameters and results) can now be either numeric types or reference types.
   - `numtype ::= i32 | i64 | f32 | f64`